 - if you notice that your degu sneezes, is not eating,…, seek the help of a vet

-Degus are, just as most rodents, experts in grooming themselves and keeping themselves clean.
+Degus are, like most rodents, experts in grooming themselves and keeping themselves clean.
 They use their saliva to clean their entire body and remove dirt and parasites from the body.
-If you notice that your degu needs some extra help in getting clean, you don’t need to wash the degu with water.
+If you notice that your degu needs extra help getting clean, you don’t need to wash the degu with water.

 A better way to “wash” your degu is by using a dust bath.
-Chinchillas need such a dust bath regularly to keep their fur clean and degus also need a weekly dust bath.
-Chinchilla sand is placed in a tiny bowl or container where your degu can get in without a problem.
-Place the bowl in the degu cage and remove it when the dust bath is done.
+Chinchillas need such a dust bath regularly to keep their fur clean and degus also need a weekly sand bath.
+Sand is placed in a tiny bowl or container where your degu can get in without a problem.
+Place the bowl in the degu cage and remove it after the sand bath.

 Last resort: a washcloth

 There are some extreme and very unusual cases where your degu can’t get itself clean by grooming and the dust bath.
 If you see no other way, you can use a washcloth.
 Gently use the washcloth on your degu just like if you were petting him.
 After you’ve removed the dirt or substance, use a soft dry towel.
 Then place your degu back in a warm cage.